james-spears/randcsv/README.md

   * Output file name.

 * `--data-types`, `-d` List (Optional.
 Default: `--data-types integer`)
   * Data types present in the desired CSV file.
-Supported data types are: str, int, float.
+Supported data types are: token, integer, float.
   This argument accepts multiple values.
 Example: `--data-types float integer token`, or any combination thereof.
 If more than one data type is provided, the logic randomly selects one of the provided data types on a per-value basis.